Skip to main content

 “Out near Grandpa’s.”

 He always referred to his father as Grandpa.
 My Dad was one of nine siblings.
-Each had married young and had four to five kids on average, we had a very large family.
-Many nights Grandpa and my Uncle Lyle, Dad’s younger brother, would join us.
-But tonight it was just Dad and me.
+Each had married young and had, on average, four to five kids.
+We had a very large family.
+Many nights, Grandpa and my Uncle Lyle, Dad’s younger brother, would join us.
+But tonight, it was just Dad and me.

 “Ok, turn Ranger loose.”

-With the crunching of snow, we entered the woods soon to be completely surrounded by large oak trees.
-The moon was full, we needed no carbide light tonight.
+With snow crunching, we entered the woods, soon to be entirely surrounded by large oak trees.
+The moon was full; we needed no carbide light tonight.

 “You hear that?
 Ranger has a scent.”
 Dad said.